Enterprise-CMCS/macpro-onemac/services/stream-functions/README.md

 All of the above is on the cqrs and cqrs-dev branch.

 ### Connecting oneMAC branch to a BigMAC repo feature branch
+For sending only??
+OR... maybe this has to be done BEFORE first deployment.... or some way to delete the connectors created by first deployment ??

 oneMAC feature branches default to connecting with the master-msk cluster in BigMAC.
 To connect to a BigMAC feature branch environment instead: